k-s-koushik10/Python-Projects/README.md

-# Projects done in Python
+# WAR card game in Python

-A walkthrough of simnple Python projects
+WAR card game using OOP application in Python